-However, you don’t have to retreat to the mountains to enjoy this complex wine – with the right equipment and a stash of locally-sourced berries, you can recreate that ‘après ski’ feeling in the comfort of your own home (also don't forget to check out our recipes for 17 different types of homemade wine).
+However, you don’t have to retreat to the mountains to enjoy this complex wine – with the right equipment and a stash of locally-sourced berries, you can recreate that ‘après ski’ feeling in the comfort of your own home (also don't forget to check out our (different types of homemade wine).

 Read on to find out how you can make a truly memorable blackberry wine.

 A good set of wine-making equipment should last season after season.
 Here are the key items you need to find before you begin:

 - A sterilized brew bin, or a food grade basin which has a capacity of at least two gallons.

 It is worth bearing in mind that blackberry wine will stain plastic containers, so you may wish to reserve this brew bin for the exclusive use of blackberries.

 If so, feel free to save your money and buy a dollar-store version instead, then throw it out once you’ve bottled your wine.

 - 2 GLASS (not plastic) demijohns (at least one gallon in size), plus an airlock and bung